ks-1180/art-style-challenge/README.md

 The options are almost limitless.
 The header of this README shows my own take on the Art Style Challenge from 4 years ago.

-However, instead of drawing them by hand, which requires multiple hours and lots of skill, we utilize StyleGANs.
+However, instead of drawing them by hand, which requires multiple hours and drawing skills, we utilize StyleGANs.
 Gathering our own data we either train our model using transfer learning or train a new conditional GAN from scratch.
 We further apply style transfer by mixing the weights of StyleGANs within different domains [[2]](#2).
 Our goal is to generate deceptively real-looking characters in a minimum of about 5 different styles.